Fabrics care guide

 Drying

-If using a tumble dryer, take the linen out when it’s still damp and complete drying by hanging it or laying flat.
+- If using a dryer, remove while slightly damp, then finish drying by hanging or laying flat.

-Drying white linen in the sun helps retain the original white color.
+- Hanging white linen in the sun helps preserve its brightness.

 Ironing